mcgoo/vcpkg-rs/notes.md

 * make the breaking change of dropping Rust 1.10 compatibility when updating to 0.3

-* add a test for 1.10 on linux on azure

-* hide or deprecate or note that the lib_name api is not as good as find_package

-* make sure the find_package api is first in the docs and mention that it's the best option

 ## Creating empty files from list files

 ```sh
 touch `grep -h \.lib$ vcpkg/info/*x86* | grep -v debug `
 touch `grep -h \.dll$ vcpkg/info/*x86* | grep -v debug `
 ```

-## Making a release

-1) run vcpkg_cli and test it
-1) run systest\test.cmd
-1) check that everything is committed and work dir is clean
-1) push to master on gitlab and github
-1) check that gitlab ci, appveyor and travis pass
-1) update changelog, commit and push
-1) update version number in Cargo.toml for the crate to be released
-1) commit
-1) push
-1) wait for the ci to work
-1) create a tag for the right crate like `git tag vcpkg-rs-0.2.3`
-1) cd to the crate dir and run `cargo publish`
-1) push